Apply for money to pay for basic expenses like food, clothing and shelter.

 The Financial Benefits Summary provides a more detailed breakdown of available Income Support benefits.

-Income Support recipients also receive:
+Income Support recipients also receive health benefits along with:

 Working while receiving income support